AFLplusplus/LibAFL/docs/src/core_concepts/feedback.md

 Using the same `Feedback` infrastructure, `LibAFL` supports `Objectives`.
 Apart from a few special objectives for crashes and timeouts, objectives behave precisely like regular feedbacks.
-The main differenence is that the interesting objectives get stored into the fuzzer's `solutions` and will not get used for further mutations.
+The main difference is that the interesting objectives get stored into the fuzzer's `solutions` and will not get used for further mutations.
 The solutions can also be stored with additional metadata depending on the setting.